-Meet at least twice a school year with the school Anti-Specialist(s) to discuss and strengthen Bullying procedures and policies to prevent, identify, and address harassment, intimidation, and bullying in the district.
+Meet at least twice a school year with the school Anti-Bullying Specialist(s) to discuss and strengthen procedures and policies to prevent, identify, and address harassment, intimidation, and bullying in the district.

-2. The Principal in each school shall appoint a school Specialist.
-When Anti-Bullying a school quidance counselor, school psychologist, or another individual similarly trained is currently employed in the school, the Principal shall appoint that individual to be the school Anti-Bullying Specialist.
-If no individual meeting this currently employed in the criteria is school, the Principal shall appoint a school Anti-Bullying Specialist from currently employed school personnel.
+2. The Principal in each school shall appoint a school Anti-Bullying Specialist.
+When a school guidance counselor, school psychologist, or another individual similarly trained is currently employed in the school, the Principal shall appoint that individual to be the school Anti-Bullying Specialist.
+If no individual meeting this criteria is currently employed in the school, the Principal shall appoint a school Anti-Bullying Specialist from currently employed school personnel.